Irenezs/Notes/Non-Work/DnD/Inventory.md

 - Adv on being charmed
 - Magic cannot put you to sleep
 - Primeval Awareness
+	- Use action and one spell slot for one minute per level of spell slot expended
+	-

 # Traits
 - False Identity